molefrog/wouter/README.md

 You might need to ensure you have the latest version of [Preact X](https://github.com/preactjs/preact/releases/tag/10.0.0-alpha.0) with support for hooks.

-### Is there a support for server-side rendering (SSR)?
+### Is there any support for server-side rendering (SSR)?

 Yes!
-In order to render your app on a server you'll need to tell the router that the current location comes from the request rather than the browser history.
-In **wouter** you can achieve that by passing the static history to the top-level `<Router />` component:
+In order to render your app on a server, you'll need to tell the router that the current location comes from the request rather than the browser history.
+In **wouter**, you can achieve that by passing the static history to the top-level `<Router />` component:

 ```js
 import staticHistory from "wouter/extra/static-history";